KvanttoriOy/ghwh/README.md

 }
 ```

-You can override individual settings by creating a JSON file at the repository root called `huukki.config.json`, containing the fields that you want to override:
+You can override individual settings by creating a JSON file called `huukki.config.json` in the folder where you run the npx command.

+The file should contain the fields that you want to override, fields that you leave out will use the values defined in the default config above.

 ```jsonc
 // huukki.config.json